ast-fri/EnterpriseLab/README.md

 ```

 This is a task-spec format. `Train/Agentic_GRPO` currently expects chat-style tool trajectories with a `messages` list.
 If you want to train Agentic-GRPO directly on generated task specs, convert them into the chat trajectory format described in the training section, or point Agentic-GRPO at an existing chat trajectory dataset such as `Data/enterprise_arena_gold.json`.

+### 2.5 Local task-generation skills

+Local Claude skill files live under `.claude/skills/`:

+- `.claude/skills/create_data/SKILL.md` (`create-data`) guides task generation and validation against the live seeded applications and MCP adapters.
+- `.claude/skills/create_data_from_exports/SKILL.md` (`create-data-from-exports`) guides task generation from JSON database exports when live services are unavailable or a specific snapshot is required.

+Both skills produce task datasets in `Data/` with a `query` and a golden-trajectory `hint` for each task.
+The `.claude/` directory is local-only and excluded by `.gitignore`; do not commit or push it.
+These skill files are not included in a fresh clone.

 ## 3. Train: Agentic-GRPO